viclw17/viclw17.github.io/_posts/2024-07-20-glsl-cornellbox-breakdown-p2.md

 ```

 # Ray generation `raygen.frag`
 Here breakdown some details in camera ray generation function.
-Note that all camPos, camForward etc. vectors are passed in by CameraBlock uniform (located in uniform.frag).
+Note that all `camPos`, `camForward` etc. vectors are passed in by `CameraBlock` uniform (located in uniform.frag).

 ```c
 Ray rayGen(in vec2 uv, out float pdf) {